 Yes, it’s good to believe in your product, your company, your upline, and your compensation plan.

-But just because somebody charismatic says something… doesn’t make it magically happen.
+But just because somebody who is charismatic says something with conviction… doesn’t make it magically happen.

 They need to be motivated.
-So the best thing to do is light a fire under them.
+Often the easiest thing to do (and sometimes the best) is to light a fire under them.